- title Defensive Coordinator / Outside Linebackers

-Brad White enters his fifth season at Kentucky as the outside linebackers coach and fourth as the Cats’ defensive coordinator.
-He was elevated to the DC position by head coach Mark Stoops in February of 2019.
+Brad White enters his sixth season as the outside linebackers coach at Kentucky, and his fifth as the Cats’ defensive coordinator.
+He was elevated to the defensive coordinator position by head coach Mark Stoops in February of 2019.

-White came to Kentucky prior to the 2018 season after spending six years with the Indianapolis Colts.
-As the outside linebackers coach, White’s NFL experience and defensive end Josh Allen’s talent and work ethic combined for Allen to have one of the greatest seasons in UK history.
-Allen won National Defensive Player of the Year honors and was a unanimous first-team All-American in 2018 after leading the team with 88 tackles and pacing the SEC in sacks (17.0), tackles for loss (21.5) and forced fumbles (5).
-An overlooked facet of the UK defense was the development of Boogie Watson at the other OLB.
+White came to the Bluegrass in 2018, after spending six years with the Indianapolis Colts.
+Coming in as the outside linebackers coach, White’s NFL experience combined with defensive end Josh Allen’s talent and work ethic allowed for Allen to have one of the greatest seasons in program history in 2018.
+He won National Defensive Player of the Year honors and was a unanimous All-America First Team selection that season, after leading the team with 88 tackles and pacing the Southeastern Conference in sacks (17.0), tackles for loss (21.5) and forced fumbles (5).
+An overlooked facet of the UK defense under White that season was the development of Boogie Watson as the other outside linebacker.
 Watson ranked second in sacks behind Allen with 5.0.
 He also had three pass breakups, two quarterback hurries and one forced fumble.

-White’s defense has steadily become one of the top defenses in the SEC as the Wildcats have put together four consecutive top-40 defenses.
+Since his first season in Lexington in 2018, White’s defense has steadily become one of the top defenses in the SEC, as the Cats have put together five consecutive top-40 defenses in the nation.

-In 2021, UK’s defense held opposing offenses to 21.7 points and 340.1 yards per game.
-UK ranked third in the FBS in fourth down defense (27.8%), 20th in run defense (121.5) and 26th in total defense (340.1).
-The Cats were fourth in the SEC in total defense and scoring defense.
+Before that, in 2021, UK’s defense held opposing offenses to 21.7 points and 340.1 yards per game.
+Kentucky ranked third in the FBS in fourth down defense (27.8%), 20th in run defense (121.5) and 26th in total defense (340.1).
+The Wildcats were fourth in the SEC in total defense and scoring defense.
 They also led the SEC in interception return yards average at 20.9 per INT.

 In 2020, UK’s defense ranked in the top six of almost every defensive statistical category, including leading the league in pass defense (224.6) and turnovers forced (22).
 His talented lineup of outside linebackers were led by Wright (45 tackles, 5.5 TFL, 3.5 sacks, 2 QBH), senior Jamar “Boogie” Watson (40 tackles, 10.0 TFL, 5.0 sacks, 5 QBH) and Weaver (33 tackles, 6.5 TFL, 0.5 sacks, 2 QBH).